Which Course Should I Attend?

 If you’ve answered ‘yes’, we must stop you there and point out these important considerations:

-- Resuscitation Council (UK) states that Paediatric First Aid covers first aid provision until the onset of puberty (although we realise this is not a definitive age).
+- Resuscitation Council (UK) states that Paediatric First Aid covers first aid provision from infancy, up until the onset of puberty (although we realise this is not a definitive age).
 The differences between adult and paediatric resuscitation are largely based on differing aetiology, with primary cardiac arrest being more common in adults whereas children usually suffer from secondary cardiac arrest.
 The onset of puberty, which is the physiological end of childhood, is the most logical landmark for the upper age limit for use of paediatric guidelines.
 Follow this link for further guidance: Resuscitation Council (UK) – Paediatric Basic Life Support Guidance

 - If your primary job role is to care for children, as a first aider, you still have a responsibility to administer first aid to any adults on site, including fellow colleagues, parents and carers.